 Line detection#

-Line detection consists of detecting alignments of points on an image of contours.
+Line detection consists of detecting alignments of points in an image of contours.
 The usual method for line detection is the Hough transform [Hough 1962].
-Like the Fourier transform, it transposes the image from the spatial domain to another domain, where the information of interest is represented differently.
-In this case, the lines in the spatial domain are transformed into points in the Hough domain.
+Like the Fourier transform, it transposes the image from the spatial space to another space, where the information of interest is represented differently: the lines in the spatial space are transformed into points in the Hough space.

 First parameterization#

-Thus, any line can be represented by the pair \((a,b)\).
-This is Hough’s idea: each line of the image can be represented by a point in the Hough domain \((a,b)\).
-The Hough domain is also called the parameter space.
+In the spatial space \((x,y)\), a line is parameterized by its coefficients \(a\) and \(b\), giving the equation \(y = a x + b\).
+Thus, any line can be identified by the pair \((a,b)\).
+This is Hough’s idea: each line of the image can be represented by a point in the Hough space \((a,b)\).
+The Hough space is then called the parameter space.

-Conversely, a point in the image is represented by a line in the parameter space (which has the equation \(b = \alpha a + \beta\)).
+Conversely, a point in the image is represented by a line in the parameter space.

 In particular, a constant line \(b=\beta\) in the parameter space corresponds to a point of abscissa \(x=0\) in the image.

 On a computer, the parameter space is finite and discretized (it is called an “accumulator”).
-Consequently, certain lines of the image cannot be represented there (e.g. a vertical line for which \(a=\infty\)).
-In consequence, another parameterization of lines needs to be used in practice.
+Consequently, certain lines of the image cannot be represented, such as a vertical line of slope \(a=\infty\).
+In consequence, another parameterization needs to be used in practice.

 New parameterization#